-We understand that you may be feeling nervous about the Coronavirus and unsure about how new restrictions will impact your health, daily routines and your upcoming appointments.
+We understand that you may be feeling nervous about COVID-19 and unsure about how new restrictions will impact your health, daily routines and your upcoming appointments.

 Our top priority is to keep our clients, staff and vulnerable loved ones safe.
 We want to reassure you that we are doing everything we can to make sure you are getting the support you need despite the continuing restrictions in place to help stop the spread.

 Our team is receiving regular updates from local and national authorities as the situation evolves.
 As authorities start relaxing restrictions and physical distancing measures our practice will endeavour to offer a quality service in whatever capacity we can to support our clients and staff while providing a safe environment for everyone.